mary-grace/camunda-cloud-starter/README.md

 It has a single task in it.
 The task is serviced by the [Camunda Cloud HTTP Worker](https://github.com/zeebe-io/zeebe-http-worker).
 This is a task worker hosted in Camunda Cloud that services tasks of type `CAMUNDA-HTTP` and can make REST calls based on the task configuration, adding the JSON payload of the response to the workflow variables.

-To use it, you set the task type to `CAMUNDA-HTTP` and set two headers on the task that have particular semantics for this worker: `url` - what it says; and `method` - the HTTP method.
+To use it, you set the task type to `CAMUNDA-HTTP` <!-- Where/how do I do this?
+I downloaded Zeebe Modeler, cloned the repo so I have a local version, and opened the `bpmn/demo-get-time.bpmn` file in Modeler, but still couldn't tell where I was supposed to set the task type or set headers. --> and set two headers on the task that have particular semantics for this worker: `url` - what it says; and `method` - the HTTP method.
 The task in this demo workflow has the url set to [https://json-api.joshwulf.com/time](https://json-api.joshwulf.com/time) and the `method` set to "get".

 In this workflow, it does a GET request to the [Camunda Cloud Demo JSON API](https://github.com/jwulf/camunda-cloud-demo-json-api) to get the current time as a JSON object.